 This 2010 law outlines our duties to make reasonable adjustments for those who have disabilities.
 It legally protects people from discrimination.
+Find out more here.

-• The Children & Families Act
+The Children & Families Act

 This 2014 law outlines our duties for children with SEND.
+You can find it here.

-Status of our SEND Policy SEND information report.
+Status of our SEND Policy

+This policy is statutory.
 That means that the law says schools must have a SEND policy and a SEND information report.
 The DfE say that these can be a single document.